 The Group assesses at each reporting date whether there is objective evidence that a financial asset or a group of financial assets is impaired.
 In the case of equity investments classified as available-for-sale, a significant or prolonged decline in the fair value of the security below its cost is an objective evidence of impairment resulting in the recognition of an impairment loss.
 In this respect, a period of 12 months or longer is considered to be prolonged.
-If any such quantitative evidence exists for available-for-sale financial assets, the asset is considered for impairment, taking qualitative evidence into account.
+If any such quantitative evidence exists for available-forsale financial assets, the asset is considered for impairment, taking qualitative evidence into account.
 The cumulative loss measured as: the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognised in profit or loss is removed from equity and recognised in the consolidated profit or loss.
-Impairment losses recognised in the consolidated profit or loss.
+Impairment losses recognised in the consolidated profit or loss on equity instruments are not reversed through the consolidated profit or loss.